Suzie Miller: Full-time playwright

 After spending years writing plays part-time while continuing to work as a lawyer, in 2009 she was offered a job as a magistrate and almost simultaneously offered a one-year residency at the Royal National Theatre in London.
 She decided to become a full-time playwright at this point.
 Her children were both in primary school at the time, and her husband was then a QC and not keen to make the move, but they rented out their Sydney house and moved to London in 2010.
 He continued to fly back and forth for work.
 After the family's return to Sydney, Miller flew to London every few months to work on her plays.

 She became more widely known with Prima Facie, a legal term meaning "at first sight", or "based on first impression".
-(Note: The play first had an alternative title of On the Face of It.)
+The play first had an alternative title of On the Face of It.

 Prima Facie is a one-woman play first staged by Griffin Theatre Company in Sydney in 2019, with Sheridan Harbridge taking the stage in a production directed by Lee Lewis.
 The COVID-19 pandemic shut down live performances for most of the following two years, but when theatres reopened, the play toured nationally.
 The play, which deals with how poorly women victims of sexual assault were treated in court, was a hit with audiences, women in the legal profession, media, and British producer James Bierman showed interest.
 A production of the play by Empire Street Productions, directed by Justin Martin and starring Jodie Comer was staged at the Harold Pinter Theatre in London's West End in 2022, followed by a run on Broadway.
 Another production was staged in 2023 by the State Theatre Company South Australia in April/May 2023, starring Caroline Craig.
 The 2022 production of the play at the Harold Pinter Theatre was filmed as a NT Live production and shown in cinemas around the world.
 It is also being adapted as a feature film, with actress Cynthia Erivo set to play the role of Tessa, to be directed by Susanna White.

-Miller's plays are all centred around some kind of social justice issue.
+Many of Miller's plays are centred around social justice.
 By April 2022, she had written 40 plays.
 Prima Facie has been translated into 25 languages, and performed around the world in many languages.

 In November 2022, her play about American Supreme Court justice Ruth Bader Ginsburg, RBG: Of Many, One Wharf 1 Theatre by the Sydney Theatre Company, starring Heather Mitchell.
 The play is being reworked for a New York production.

 Miller reworked Prima Facie into a novel, which was published in 2023.

 In July 2023, Jailbaby, "Prima Facies spiritual successor" premiered at Griffin's Stables Theatre.
 Although Guardian reviewer Cassie Tongue gave it a middling review, the season sold out and the play returned in January 2024.
 The play's theme is the over-representation of Indigenous Australians in prison.
 Miller has indicated that it is the second of a trilogy of plays.